Hi friend and Welcome!

 That said, before we dive right into the mics that come up most in my searches, some things need to be taken into consideration.

 - Budget.
 In this article we are referring to “the best cheap” which narrows it down somewhat.
 It’s still a bit hazy, but I’ll venture out and guess anything for around $150 and below.

 - Application.
 What is your intended use?
 Do you need it to record vocals, instruments, voice-over applications (pod-casting, you-tube, skype, etc.) or a combination of all three?
 Some of my recommendations cover all, others are very specialized.

 - Acoustic Sound Treatment.
 This mainly applies to cardioid condenser microphones (What is a cardioid capsule?), but because USB mics pick up a lot of background noise, you will still want to take some of these things to heart and apply them to your own studio.
 Even something as simple as surrounding the mic with a blanket or an acoustic shield can work wonders for the quality of your recording.

-Top Picks (according to vigorous research)
+Top Picks (according to vigorous research/first hand experience)

 Blue Yeti.
 This mic pretty much tops the list in any “best of” competition as far as USB mics go.
 It’s simple, convenient, and has an array of nice features that will keep you occupied more than an old dude with the runs.
 Lol.
 If I had to choose one in this category right now, I would likely go with the Yeti, even despite the fact that it resembles that of an industrial sized dildo.
 Lmao.
 Learn more in some of my in depth articles praising and comparing the Yeti with the competition: